thewtex/thesis/visualsonics_appendix/visualsonics_appendix.rst

 pre-clinical imaging: a programmable transmit focus and dynamic receive focusing allow for a greater depth of field and better lateral resolution [Madsen2010]_.
-However, the single-element, high-frequency, wide bandwidth transducers of the Vevo 770 are desireable for the purpose of creating parametric ultrasound images.
+However, the single-element, high-frequency, wide bandwidth transducers of the Vevo 770 are desirable for the purpose of creating parametric ultrasound images.
-As discussed later, the simpler transducer geometry allows the system to be modeled during quantification of TM phantom acoustic properties.
+As discussed in Chapter 6 and Chapter 7, the simpler transducer geometry allows the system to be modeled during quantification of TM phantom acoustic properties.
 The same transducer can then be used in the collection of planar reflector, TM phantom, and tissue signals.